ahaseeb235/Abdul-Haseeb-CV2/README.md

 <h2>UX</h2>
 The objective here is to have a single page layout with all the details, thereby, making it easily accesible for visitors on the site.

 Additionally, visitors can also download my CV and contact me directly.
-The options for contact are made available both at the start of the page and at the end.
+Visitors are prompted to contact me both at the start and at the end of the page.

-Images are my own, and the combination of navy blue, steel blue, light gray and orange was used to create contrast and easy visibility accross devices.
+Images are my own, and the combination of navy blue, steel blue, light gray and orange was used to create contrast and easy visibility across devices.

 <h2>Technologies Used</h2>